corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 {{< /tabs >}}

 {{< note >}}
-As described above, all the nodes in your business network will need the new CorDapp, otherwise they won’t know how to receive the transaction. *This includes those nodes that didn’t have the old CorDapp.* If a node is sent a transaction and it doesn’t have the new CorDapp, then restart it with the CorDapp, and the transaction will be recorded.
+All the nodes in your business network will need the new CorDapp, otherwise they won’t know how to receive the transaction. *This includes those nodes that didn’t have the CorDapp originally.* If a node receives a transaction but doesn’t have the new CorDapp, install the CorDapp and restart the node.
+The transaction will then be recorded.

 {{< /note >}}

 #### Upgrading an initiating flow

 Use the existing flow session for flows that already initiate counterpart flows.
-However, the new `FinalityFlow` is inlined and so the sequence of sends and receives between the two flows will change and will be incompatible with your current flows.
+The new `FinalityFlow` is inlined and so the sequence of sends and receives between the two flows will change and will be incompatible with your current flows.
 You can use the flow version API to write your flows in a backwards compatible manner.